 If you own a registered patent or trade mark, you may find yourself the target of letters regarding overseas registration of your application.
 Letters from unfamiliar organisations, especially letters requesting payment for unsolicited services, should be treated with caution.

-- offers to register patents or trade marks in international registers
+- Publish your patent or trade marks in an international publication or register

-- offers of patent or trade mark monitoring services
+- Provide a monitoring service for your patent or trade mark

 - Commercial Centre for Industry and Trade (based in Switzerland)